Subdomain vs. Subdirectory: Which is Better for Multilingual Sites?

 It is a very simple addition but does a great deal to the usability of your website.
 It allows the users to choose a different language if they are much more comfortable with it.
 In the world that we live in, nationality isn’t always a good indicator of their mother tongue.
 So, adding a language selector is a very user-friendly move.

 Another suggestion that we have is to put flag graphics adjacent to each language.
-It is a purely visual thing, but visitors will appropriate your eye for detail.
+It is a purely visual thing, but visitors will appreciate your eye for detail.

 3. Get to know the language, the region